-This is the 5th webinar in the FDIC's "Banking on Data: Great Possibilities, Great Responsibilities" series.
-The theme of the webinar is 'Improving Financial Regulation (RegTech/SupTech).'
+This was the 5th webinar in the FDIC's "Banking on Data: Great Possibilities, Great Responsibilities" series.
+The theme of the webinar was 'Improving Financial Regulation (RegTech/SupTech).'
 State, national, and international perspectives on technologies that support regulatory agency functions, regulatory frameworks and processes, and innovations in the financial regulatory domain.
 How can new technology enable innovation that leads to better outcomes for consumers, banks, and regulators?
-Join Jo Ann for a great conversation!

 Credit innovation: the tips, tricks and cheat codes to get you there faster.
 Widely discussed yet rarely achieved, what does it take to really deliver meaningful innovation in credit for consumers today?
 From setting up innovation divisions to the embedding of brand new lending and analysis techniques across big business, what can we learn from their diverse experiences - particularly in relation to credit decisioning and the credit application process?
 Why and when should you innovate?
 Does the term still stand true in today’s market and if so important, what innovation are we likely to see next within the US credit system?

 Chaos and uncertainty spell opportunity for criminals, and organized crime rings continue to exploit the vulnerabilities exposed by the pandemic.
 As the global ecosystem gradually moves toward a new normal, financial services firms must rapidly adjust to emerging fraud and financial crime attack vectors.
 At the same time the pandemic has accelerated adoption of digital channels and services, driving new opportunities for both financial services firms as well as the fraudsters.
 David joined a panel 'Machine Learning - Turbo Charge your AML monitoring.'